 Related: 5 Bucket List Hotels We Love

 Sheraton Maldives Renovation

-The Sheraton Maldives Full Moon Resort and Spa isn’t a brand new hotel.
+The Sheraton Maldives Full Moon Resort and Spa isn’t a brand-new hotel.
 It’s one of the more established hotels in the Maldives.
-However, after its recent $US20 million face lift, it certainly feels that way.
-The private island resort features 176 guest rooms ranging from the beach cottages to the iconic Sheraton Maldives water bungalows.
+However, after its recent $US20 million facelift, it certainly feels that way.
+The private island resort features 176 guest rooms ranging from beach cottages to the iconic Sheraton Maldives water bungalows.

 Sheraton Maldives Island Cottage

 Arriving early evening, we took our first stroll along the beach as the sun was setting.
-Sound came only from the waves gently lapping at the bottom of two slender wiggling tree trunks that emerged from the water, between which a single hammock had been strung.
+The sound came only from the waves gently lapping at the bottom of two slender wiggling tree trunks that emerged from the water, between which a single hammock had been strung.
 But that was it.
-Not a single other person.
-Not a single other sound.
+No other people.
+No other sounds.
 We stood with our feet in the water, watching the sky turn to gold, then red and slowly it darkened to the deepest blue.
 The sand was soft and white with grains so fine that even the geologist I had with me can’t help but marvel at it.

 Tearing ourselves away from the sky, dotted with more constellations than I knew existed, we headed to the Island Cottage that was to be our home.
 The spacious ground-floor lodge had a peaked thatched roof, super king-sized bed and private plunge pool, and sat in a secluded spot amongst the greenery, barely a minute’s walk from the beach.